sarahciston/codingcare/posts/0critintro.md

 And **TechnoCraft** is the combo of historically dismissed and feminized practices of craft — which emphasize process, duration, ongoingness, community — with the aspects of technology which get overlooked, like the contributions to the materiality of tech from Women of Color in the global majority, and move slow and fix things, capacities for repair and air and error and poesis in the techne.

-Processing (rather than programming)

-The term **processing** as well, interchangeable here with programming, speaks to a more embodied crossover, a working-through of personal and communal and generational trauma.
-I'm interested in how these terms slip-slide around each other poetically, when thinking of the Central Processing Unit of a person or a digital device.

 #### Techno